Gmail is among the biggest email services in the world. Launched in April 2004, Gmail reached an impressive 1.5 billion monthly active users in 2018.

 Unlike Gmail’s tabs, labels don’t make messages “go” anywhere by default.
 However, you can make them act more like folders if you wish.
-To do this, access an individual message and then click on the Folder icon at the top of the screen.
+To do this, access an individual message, and then click on the Folder icon at the top of the screen.
 In the “Move to” menu, choose a label.

-2. Optimize Your Display Density
+2. Optimize Your Inbox Density Display.

 Your interface has a number of display settings to help you organize Gmail according to your needs.
 The gear icon on the top right of your screen hides the Display Settings feature, which comes with three options: Comfortable, Default, and Compact.

-3. Star Important Emails
+3. Star Important Emails.